Qiskit/platypus/docs/deployments.md

-# Deploying Textbook Beta
+# Deploying Textbook

 Core contributors from qiskit.org, along with other core developers, are responsible for the codebases's health.
 Here you will find the specifics our continuous integration process.

 ### Deployment

-The Textbook beta application uses [GitHub Actions](https://docs.github.com/en/actions) to automate releases.
+The Textbook application uses [GitHub Actions](https://docs.github.com/en/actions) to automate releases.
 This enables us to establish a Workflow and specify various steps that we need to include in our build process.

 In the current configuration, the `Build and Release` Workflow is initiated by the following events: